Arash-hadi-D/Olist-Ecommerce-Sales-Analysis/README.md

 The business relies heavily on a few core segments.
 The top three macro-categories (**Health & Beauty**, **Watches & Gifts**, and **Bed, Bath & Table**) generated approximately **26%** of the grand total revenue during the analyzed timeline.
 This indicates a strong market fit in these specific niches but exposes the business to risk if these specific categories underperform.

 ### 2. The "Logistics Gap"
 Analysis reveals a sharp contrast in customer satisfaction based on delivery performance.
 *   **On-time deliveries:** Average Review Score of **4.21/5** (Avg delivery time: 10.4 days).
-*   **Delayed deliveries:** Average Review Score plummets to **2.55/5** (Avg delivery time: 30.9 days).
+*   **Delayed deliveries:** Average Review Score decreases to **2.55/5** (Avg delivery time: 30.9 days).
-*   **Impact:** This confirms a strong negative correlation: a ~20-day increase in delivery time effectively costs the business 1.6 stars in customer satisfaction.
+*   **Statistical Validation:** Calculated a negative correlation coefficient of **r = -0.30**.
+While product quality remains the primary driver of satisfaction, this result confirms that delivery delays are a statistically significant drag on customer sentiment.

 ### 3. Monthly Revenue Trend
 The sales data displays a clear upward trend from Jan 2017 to Aug 2018, with a distinct peak in November, likely driven by Black Friday promotions.
 However, there is a notable seasonal pattern showing a sales decline of **almost 14% from May to June** in both 2017 and 2018, which requires further root cause analysis to mitigate future Q2 slumps.